c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Codebase Essentials
 -------------------
 Time to start digging into the source.
-Besides bringing your bucket and spade, it may help at this point to keep your editor handy so to be able to move back and forth between the code and the narrative below.
+Besides bringing your bucket and spade, it may help at this point to keep your editor handy so as to be able to move back and forth between the code and the narrative below.

 The source base is split into two root packages: `ome.smuggler`, containing